Lesser striped swallow: Habitat

 This is a bird of wooded, mainly lowland habitats.
 The lesser striped swallow prefers less open habitats, and is replaced in montane grassland by the greater striped swallow, Hirundo cucullata.
 It is common and often found around human habitation.

 Description

 The lesser striped swallow is 15–10 cm long.
 It has dark blue upperparts with a red rump and a rufous-chestnut crown, nape and sides of the head.
 The underparts are white with dark streaking, and the upper wings and underwing flight feathers are blackish-brown.
 The underwing coverts are tawny.
 The blackish tail has very long outer feathers; these are slightly longer in the male than the female.
 Juveniles are duller and browner, with less contrast and shorter outer tail feathers.
 There are five or six subspecies differing in the extent of the underpart streaking.

 The lesser striped swallow has heavier and darker underparts striping, a deeper red rump, and a brighter head colour than the larger greater striped swallow.

+Distribution

+The species is endemic to Sub-Saharan Africa and is relatively sedentary.
+A single record is known for Oman, and, from May 2025, one in Kuwait, the first for the Western Palaearctic.